-int pthread_create(pthread_t thread, pthread_attr_t att, void(start_func)(void),void param) Parameters thread is the location at which to store the created thread's identifier. attr is the pointer to thread creation attributes structure. start_func is the start address of the function from which the thread needs to execute. param is the pointer argument to the thread function.
-Returns 0 and thread identifier of the created thread in thread, on success. -1 if thread refers to an invalid location.
+int pthread_create(pthread_t thread, pthread_attr_t att, void(start_func)(void),void param)

+Parameters thread is the location at which to store the created thread's identifier.

+attr is the pointer to thread creation attributes structure.

+start_func is the start address of the function from which the thread needs to param is the pointer argument to the thread function.

+Returns 0 and thread identifier of the created thread in thread, on success.

+-1 if thread refers to an invalid location.
 EINVAL if attr refers to invalid attributes.

 EAGAIN if resources unavailable to create the thread.

-Description pthread_create() creates a new thread, with attributes specified by attr, within a process.
+Description pthread create() creates a new thread, with attributes specified by attr.

+within a process.
 If attr is NULL, the default attributes are used.
 If the attributes specified by attr are modified later, the thread's attributes are not affected.
 Upon successful completion, pthread_create() stores the ID of the created thread in the location referenced by thread.
 The thread is created executing start_routine with arg as its sole argument.
-If the start_routine returns, the effect is as if there was an implicit call to pthread_exit() using the return value of start_routine as the exit status.
-This is explained in the pthread_exit description.
-Includes pthread_attr routines for a description of the kinds of thread creation attributes that you can control. xmk.h, pthread.h moluues Amerit, periodu.ii void pthread_exit(void value_ptr)
+If the start_routine returns, the effect is as if there was an implicit call to pthread exit() using the return value of start routine as the exit status.
+This is explained in the pthread exit description.

--
+You can control various attributes of a thread during its creation.
+See the pthread_attr routines for a description of the kinds of thread creation attributes that you can control.

+void pthread_exit(void value_ptr)

 Parameters value_ptr is a pointer to the return value of the thread.

-Returns None.

-Description The pthread_exit() function terminates the calling thread and makes the value value_ptr available to any successful join with the terminating thread.
+Description The pthread exit() function terminates the calling thread and makes the value value ptr available to any successful join with the terminating thread.
 Thread termination releases process context resources including, but not limited to, memory and attributes.
 An implicit call to pthread_exit() is made when a thread returns from the creating start routine.
 The return value of the function serves as the thread's exit status.
 Therefore no explicit pthread_exit() is required at the end of a thread.

-Includes xmk.h, pthread.h

-int pthread_join (pthread_t thread , void value_ptr) Parameters value_ptr is a pointer to the return value of the thread.
-Returns 0 on success.
+int pthread_join(pthread_t thread, void value_ptr)

+Parameters value_ptr is a pointer to the return value of the thread.

 ESRCH if the target thread is not in a joinable state or is an invalid thread.
 EINVAL if the target thread already has someone waiting to join with it.

-Description The pthread_join() function suspends execution of the calling thread until the pthread_t (target thread) terminates, unless the target thread has already terminated.Upon return from a successful pthread_join() call with a non-NULL value_ptr argument, the value passed to the pthread_exit() function by the terminating thread is made available in the location referenced by value_ptr .
-When a pthread_join() returns successfully, the target thread has been terminated.
-The results of multiple simultaneous calls to pthread_join() specifying the same target thread are that only one thread succeeds and the others fail with EINVAL .
-Includes xmk.h, pthread.h int pthread_detach(pthread_t target)
+Description The pthread_join() function suspends execution of the calling thread until the $pthread_t$ (target thread) terminates, unless the target thread has already terminated.
+Upon return from a successful $pthread_join()$ call with a non-NULL $value_ptr$ argument, the value passed to the $pthread_exit()$ function by the terminating thread is made available in the location referenced by $value_ptr$.
+When a $pthread_join()$ returns successfully, the target thread has been terminated.
+The results of multiple simultaneous calls to $pthread_join()$ specifying the same target thread are that only one thread succeeds and the others fail with ${\tt EINVAL}.$ pthread_t pthread_self(void)

-pthread_t pthread_self (void)
+Note: No deadlock detection is provided.

 Parameters None.

 Returns On success, returns thread identifier of current thread.

 Error behavior not defined.

-Description The ${\tt pthread_self}$ ($\) function returns the thread ID of the calling thread.$
+Description The pthread_self() function returns the thread ID of the calling thread.

-Includes xmk.h, pthread.h
+int pthread_detach(pthread_t target)

-- Parameters target is the target thread to detach.
-Returns 0 on success.
+Parameters target is the target thread to detach.

 ESRCH if target thread cannot be found.

 Description The pthread_detach() function indicates to the implementation that storage for the thread can be reclaimed when that thread terminates.
-If thread has not terminated, pthread_detach() does not cause it to terminate.
-The effect of multiple pthread_detach() calls on the same target thread is unspecified.
-Includes xmk.h, pthread.h int pthread_equal(pthread_t t1, pthread_t t2)
+If thread has not terminated, $pthread_detach()$ does not cause it to terminate.
+The effect of multiple $pthread_detach()$ calls on the same target thread is unspecified.

+int pthread_equal(pthread_t t1, pthread_t t2)